I can’t believe the issue of revenue sharing models is still relevant today in the writing community, but here we are.

 Sometimes this is when companies introduce massive overhauls of their revenue sharing model.
 Sometimes they cut or change editorial teams.
 And sometimes they eliminate writers or older content.

 Writers are also often some of the last people to know an ownership change is coming even when it can significantly affect their income or status with the company.

 On top of that, ownership changes can lead into our next risk factor…

 2. Revenue Share Sites Have a History of Disappearing

 You’ve already seen this in the three older examples I shared.

 About.com was eventually sold and rebranded as a very different entity.
 Suite101 disappeared and its domain ultimately ended up in the hands of some spammy sleep-related site.
+(2022 update: Suite101 now implies it's the same site launched in the 90s, but that original content is gone and replaced with a small selection of fairly generic gardening and DIY articles.)
 And Squidoo was passed off with some of that content rolled into another service.